 There’s a good chance that your business needs to hire a lot of employees—and fast.
-A report found that over a quarter of companies anticipated hiring 100+ people in the 12 months after the survey.
 Even in the middle of the COVID-19 pandemic, over a third of small businesses had open positions they hadn’t been able to fill.
 Filling roles is clearly a persistent challenge for many HR departments.
 Enter high volume recruiting strategies.
 High volume recruiting tactics help your team hire as many qualified professionals as your business needs.
 These strategies focus on streamlining the hiring process, prioritizing quality over quantity without sacrificing speed.

 So what are some of the best high volume recruiting strategies?
 Take a look at this “5 High Volume Recruiting Tactics” infographic or keep reading below.

 When your team is faced with a lot of empty roles to fill, you have to stop wasting time on simple, repetitive tasks.
 Instead, focus on the most important aspects of the search.
 Let technology take care of the smaller tasks.

 - Social media to easily advertise positions and attract a wide range of applicants

 - Artificial intelligence (AI) tools to streamline your applicant sourcing, candidate screening, and interview scheduling processes

 - Video software to simplify interviews and reduce the number of time-consuming, in-person interviews your team handles

 - Applicant tracking systems (ATSs) to manage candidate data and access high-level views of candidates